Home » Cocktail Recipes » Peach Rosemary Whiskey Sour – Quarantine Cocktail

 Peach Rosemary Whiskey Sour

-The last Quarantine Whiskey Sour is a Peach Rosemary Whiskey Sour.
-Quarantine means taking stock of what you have in the freezer, and a stash of frozen peaches meant there was peach simple syrup in my future.
+Updated 11/5/23 —A stash of frozen peaches and a few fresh lemons meant there was peach simple syrup and a peach rosemary whiskey sour in my future.
 While peach is a lovely flavor, for me, pairing it with rosemary, a savory element, takes the complexity of the sour up a notch.

 In addition, rosemary, as a perennial bush, is readily available almost all year and many people have a bit growing in their back yards.
 So clipping a few sprigs of rosemary for the simple syrup and little extra for garnish is all it took.